konata/konata.github.io/_posts/2025-05-18-android-application-installation.md

 ### OEM Privileged App Stores

 Although not the focus of this post, OEM app stores (such as Google Play, Samsung Galaxy Store, Huawei AppGallery, and Oppo/Vivo/Xiaomi stores) typically hold the `INSTALL_PACKAGES` permission.
-These stores are common entry points for installing third-party applications, often referred to as app store installations, in contrast to sideloading like PIA or Session Install.
+These stores are common entry points for installing third-party applications, often referred to as app store installations, in contrast to sideloading like `PIA` or `Session Install`.

 ### Client Applications